 Highway #95 takes you from Golden to Radium Hot Springs (106 km / 66 mi).

-The Columbia Valley Wetlands, alongside the Columbia River and Hwy of thousands of birds, fish, reptiles, amphibians and mammals.
+• The Columbia Valley Wetlands, alongside the Columbia River and Hwy #95, is the life support system for 216 animal species including hundreds of thousands of birds, fish, reptiles, amphibians and mammals. • Watch for the World's Largest Paddle in Parson, south of Golden.